mongodb/specifications/source/unified-test-format/unified-test-format.rst

 * Removed stream entities.
 Created download, downloadByName, upload, and uploadWithId operations for GridFS buckets, which proxy the underlying methods and convert between streams and hex strings.

+* Create heading for Flexible Numeric Comparisons

+* Note that watch operations should not be used (point to createChangeStream)

 2020-10-06: